 Other 2014 Group Shows

 Josh Agle traveled around North America in 2014 to participate in group art shows – north to Quebec, east to New York, south to Louisiana, and west to California.
-Out of the eleven group exhibitions, four are covered in other posts –
+Out of the twelve group exhibitions, four are covered in other posts –

 - POP-Eyeconic: An Exploration of Iconic Pop Characters (Corey Helford Gallery, Mar 15-28)